-You should also take into consideration that, following the AFR rules, if your project was evaluated in the spring call, then you have to start the AFR funding until the 1st of January of the following year.
-If it was evaluated in the autumn call, then the latest start date will be the 1st of June of the following year.
+You should also take into consideration that, if your project was evaluated in the spring call, then it will have to start until the 1st of January of the following year at the latest.
+If it was evaluated in the autumn call, then the latest start date will be the 1st of July of the following year.

-17. Q: Can I apply for postdoctoral funding, even though I don’t have my PhD diploma yet?
+15. Q: Can I apply for postdoctoral funding, even though I do not have my PhD diploma yet?

 - you know the date of your PhD exam,